Finite Elemente Spider and E&T Spider

 Replacing the imitation rack’s spikes and disks for the real Finite ones already makes for a faster, more dynamic sound, but still the E&T and Finite racks sound nothing alike.

 I’m glad to have tried this because the information I have now was not available on the internet and it is my nature to carry out comparisons anyway.
 However, I must stress that no matter how cheap these racks appear, cosmetically it is clear that one gets what one pays for.

 My advice is to stay away from these imitation racks.
-I agree that the real Finite Elemente racks are pricey but there’s always the second hand market.
-If you buy the imitations, you won’t be doing yourself a favour: the wooden struts have been cut so inaccurately that it takes a lot of effort to get them even to stand level and straight.
+I agree that the real Finite Elemente racks are pricey but there’s always the second-hand market.
+If you buy the imitations, you won’t be doing yourself a favor: the wooden struts have been cut so inaccurately that it takes a lot of effort to get them even to stand level and straight.
 The fit and finish are really lacking compared to the real Finite Elemente rack.
 Lastly: don’t expect them to sound the same – they don’t.
-If you have an upscale audio set and are serious about sound then you will not be doing yourself a favour by buying the E&T racks.
+If you have an upscale audio set and are serious about sound then you will not be doing yourself a favor by buying the E&T racks.
 If you can afford them, go for the originals.